chrokh/toow-old/_sources/chapters/composition.md

 %- Function composition from FP is much more powerful.

 %Remember the [Robber's language](https://en.wikipedia.org/wiki/Rövarspråket) ("Rövarspråket") that was popularized by Swedish children's book author Astrid Lindgren?
+% NOTE: YOU ARE NOT ALLOWED TO USE INDEX OF!
+% Instead we should do a long or-statement.
+We will rewrite to use indexof in the chapter on instance methods.

 % REWRITE EXAMPLE IN SAME STYLE AS IN DIRECT OBJECT COMPOSITION CHAPTER.
 STRING AND CHAR ENCODING.